LorenzoRimella/GraphFilter-GraphSmoother/README.md

 - version 2: it is the most recent version of the algorithm, this includes a more general version of the algorithm, applicable to any Networkx factor graph, and a Cython implementation for speed.

 Remark that version 2 is used only in the London's tube experiment.

+In addition this repository contains an online appendix which displays all the proofs of the theoretical results and provides additinal information about the work.